Jerome, Arizona: 20th century

-Starting in 1914, World War I greatly increased demand for copper, and by 1916 the number of companies involved in mining near Jerome reached 22.
+Starting in 1914, World War I greatly increased demand for copper, and by 1916, the number of companies involved in mining near Jerome reached 22.
 These companies employed about 3,000 miners in the district.
 Meanwhile, United Verde was building a large smelter complex and company town, Clarkdale, and a standard gauge railway, the Verde Tunnel and Smelter Railroad, to haul ore from its mine to the new smelter.
 After the new railway opened in 1915, the company dismantled the Jerome smelter and converted the mine to an open-pit operation by 1919.
-(Note: The decision to turn the United Verde Mine into an open-pit operation led to abandonment of the narrow-gauge United Verde & Pacific Railway between Jerome and Jerome Junction.
-Instead, the 11 mi Verde Tunnel & Smelter Railroad (VT&S) and a companion electric line, the Hopewell Haulage Railroad, transported ore to Clark's new smelter from two different levels of the mine.
+(Note: The decision to turn the United Verde Mine into an open-pit operation led to abandonment of the narrow-gauge United Verde and Pacific Railway between Jerome and Jerome Junction.
+Instead, the 11 mi Verde Tunnel and Smelter Railroad (VT&S) and a companion electric line, the Hopewell Haulage Railroad, transported ore to Clark's new smelter from two different levels of the mine.
 The electric train, the lower of the two, ran through the 7200 ft Hopewell Tunnel to a station called Hopewell, where ore was transferred to the VT&S. In 1922, UVX owner Douglas built his own shortline railroad, the 8 mi Arizona-Extension Railway.
 It began at the east entrance to the 2.5 mi Josephine Tunnel, through which electric trains transported ore from the UVX Mine for transfer to the shortline and thence to the UVX smelter at Clemenceau.)
 The switch from underground to open-pit mining stemmed from a series of fires, some burning for decades, in the mine's high-sulfur ores.
 Removing the overburden and pouring a mixture of water, waste ore, and sand into rock fissures helped control the fires.
 By 1918, UVX also had its own smelter in its own company town near Cottonwood; the company town was named Clemenceau in 1920.
 In 1929, a company named Verde Central opened what at first appeared to be another "great mine" about a mile southwest of Jerome.